antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 F# code looks very different from C# code.
 There are some surface-level differences you'll notice right away: `let` is a keyword used everywhere, whitespace is significant, and there are no braces or semicolons.
 There are also deeper differences, like type inference and partial application of function parameters, which can dramatically alter the way you write code.
 But you'll learn how that stuff works as you explore the language for yourself.

-The following snippet of code is presented with permission from [Scott Wlaschin](https://twitter.com/ScottWlaschin), an F# community hero who rote this great overview of F# syntax.
+The following snippet of code is presented with permission from [Scott Wlaschin](https://twitter.com/ScottWlaschin), an F# community hero who wrote this great overview of F# syntax.
 You should be able to read through in about a minute.
 It has been edited slightly.

 ```fsharp
 // Single line comments use a double slash.